 - context, but note that allocation can be performed in a specific memory area using the newInstance and newArray methods on MemoryArea. - 5.
 Instances of schedulables behave as if they stored their memory area context in a structure called the scope stack.
 This structure is manipulated by the instantiation of a schedulable, and the following methods from MemoryArea and its subclasses: all the enter and joinAndEnter methods, executeInArea, and both newInstance methods.
-See the semantics in Maintaining the Scope Stack for details. - The executeInArea, newInstance, and newArray methods, when invoked on an instance of ScopedMemory require that instance to be an outer memory area on the current schedulable object's current scope stack. - 7.
+See the semantics in Maintaining the Scope Stack for details. - 6.
+The executeInArea, newInstance, and newArray methods, when invoked on an instance of ScopedMemory require that instance to be on the current schedulable's scope stack. - 7.
 An instance of ScopedMemory is said to be in use when it has a positive reference count as defined by semantic 1 below.